VFPX/VFPRegExTool/README.md

 ![](VfpRegexTool_vfpRegexTool.jpg)

-Allows you to test regular expressions using  VFP using vbscript.regexp.
+Test regular expressions using vbscript.regexp.

 Just paste a text snippet and your regular expression, set case sensitive and global options to see the matches highlighted and match / submatch results.